certtools/intelmq-tutorial/lesson-2.md

 ### Task
 Configure the "Bambenek C2 Domains" feed as described [in the documentation](https://github.com/certtools/intelmq/blob/master/docs/Feeds.md#c2-domains).

-Stop the Bot `deduplicator-expert` (so we can use the data for the next tasks) and then start the configured collector and parser.
+Start the configured collector and parser.

-Verify the events were processed by checking the queue size of the bot `deduplicator-expert`.
+Verify the events were processed by checking the output file `/opt/intelmq/var/lib/bots/file-output/events.txt`.

 <details>
     <summary>Click to see the answer.</summary>